-Doesn’t it sound like an oxymoron?
+It sounds like an oxymoron, doesn’t it?
 I mean, who likes to wait?
-I find myself getting anxious and discontent when I am sitting in the waiting room for my doctors appointment and it is already 5 minutes past my initial appointment time.
+I find myself getting anxious and discontent when I am sitting in the waiting room at my doctor’s office and it is only five minutes past my initial appointment time.

 We are a people who do not like to wait.
-Heck, we even have apps where we can pre-order our vanilla lattes from Starbucks just so we don’t have to wait in line when we pick it up.
-We live in a fast-paced society that thrives on instant…anything!
+Heck, we even have apps that allow us to pre-order our vanilla lattes from Starbucks just so we don’t have to wait in line when we pick it up.
+We live in a fast-paced society that thrives on instant anything!

-So, obviously when we hear the term “waiting well” it would sound foreign and even impossible for us to accomplish in our lives.
+So, when we hear the words “waiting well,” it would obviously sound foreign and even impossible for us to accomplish in our lives.

-These longer seasons are hard.
-Whether it is waiting for that next job opportunity wondering how you are going to provide for your family… Or waiting for the college acceptance letter to your dream school… Or going through numerous pregnancy tests, waiting for one to show up positive… Or waiting for a broken family to be restored again.
 These waiting seasons bring a lot of pain and heartache.
 Sometimes even a lot of tears.
 We question God and wonder if He will ever fulfill His promises in our lives.
 It is our human nature to feel frustrated and anxious because we lack control over our circumstances.
-You see, when we are waiting for something it seems that someone else is disrupting our progress.
+You see, when we have to wait, it feels like someone else is disrupting our progress.
 We cry out like David did in Psalm 13:1-2, “How long, O Lord?
 Will you forget me forever?
 How long will You hide Your face from me?
 How long shall I take counsel in my soul, having sorrow in my heart all the day?”

 How many times have you cried out, “How long, O Lord?
 How long am I going to have to wait?”